-- Section 2.
-Employees may accumulate sick leave up to a maximum of 300 days (2250 or 2400 hours). - Section 3.
+Section 2.
+Employees may accumulate sick leave up to a maximum of 300 days (2250 or 2400 hours).

+Section 3.
 A doctor's certificate is required for an absence from work due to sickness for three or more consecutive days.
-For absences of less than three days, a doctor's certificate may be required where the Employer has reason to believe that the employee has been abusing the sick leave privilege. - Section 4.
+For absences of less than three days, a doctor's certificate may be required where the Employer has reason to believe that the employee has been abusing the sick leave privilege.

+Section 4.
 Where sickness in the immediate family requires the employee's absence from work, employees may use not more than five days of such sick leave entitlement in each calendar year for that purpose.
-Immediate family for the purpose of this Section is defined as the following persons: husband, wife, domestic partner, child, step-child, foster child, parent, brother or sister of the employee or child of the employee's domestic partner.
-The Employer may require proof of such family sickness in accordance with Section 3 above. - Section 5.
-Where a family member's serious health condition requires the employee's absence from work beyond 20 days (150/160 hours as applicable) in a calendar year, permanent employees with at least one year of service may use accrued sick leave, in addition to that provided by Section 4 above. - a.
+Immediate family for the purpose of this Section is defined as the following persons: husband, wife, child, step-child, foster child, parent, brother, sister, grandchild or step-parent of the employee.
+The Employer may require proof of such family sickness in accordance with Section 3 above.

+Section 5.
+Where a family member's serious health condition requires the employee's absence from work beyond 20 days (150/160 hours as applicable) in a calendar year, permanent employees with at least one year of service may use accrued sick leave, in addition to that provided by Section 4 above.

+a.
 Employees who meet the eligibility criteria in b. through e. below may use accrued sick leave in accordance with the following schedule: